tegorman13/ai_gd_chapter/Categories.md

 - Han 2024 - When Teams Embrace AI: Human Collaboration Strategies in Generative Prompting in a Creative Design Task
 - He 2025 - Is Conversational XAI All You Need?
 Human-AI Decision Making With a Conversational XAI Assistant
 - Chen 2025 - Engaging with AI: How Interface Design Shapes Human-AI Collaboration in High-Stakes Decision-Making
+- Gupta 2022 - To Trust or Not To Trust: How a Conversational Interface Affects Trust in a Decision Support System

 ### Confidence
 - Benz 2025 - Human-Alignment Influences the Utility of AI-assisted Decision Making